-Figure 6.1 - Core stages of an NLP pipeline using Hugging Face Diffusers.
-The process spans from data preprocessing and tokenization through modeling, post-processing, and real-world deployment.
+Figure 6.1: Core stages of an NLP pipeline using Hugging Face Diffusers

-Integrating Multiple NLP Tasks
+Integrating multiple NLP tasks

 Modern NLP challenges often involve combining multiple tasks into a single pipeline.
 Merging tasks such as sentiment analysis, entity recognition, and text classification enables a more comprehensive understanding of text.
 For example, in customer service, a pipeline might decide the sentiment of a customer's query, extract entities such as product names, and classify the topic to direct the query to the proper support agent.
 This multi-task approach improves the pipeline's ability to manage complex, real-world situations effectively.